|

 Draped Brown Backdrop

-Layered brown draping instantly adds depth behind the sweetheart table, making the focal area feel intentional and visually grounded.
+Layered brown draping adds instant depth behind the sweetheart table and makes that focal area feel intentional and visually grounded.

-This works best in ballrooms or formal venues where plain walls need warmth without adding extra décor pieces.
+This works really well in ballrooms or formal venues where plain walls need warmth but you don’t want to add more decorative pieces.

-Keep florals soft and light so the brown backdrop feels romantic, not overpowering, during the ceremony or reception moments.
+Keep florals soft and light so the brown backdrop feels romantic instead of overwhelming during those important ceremony moments.

 @ivorievents